Gideon Levy

 Gideon Levy (גדעון לוי, /he/; born 2 June 1953) is an Israeli journalist and author.
 Levy writes opinion pieces and a weekly column for the newspaper Haaretz that often focus on the Israeli occupation of the Palestinian territories.
-Levy has won prizes for his articles on human rights in the Israeli-occupied territories.
+He has won prizes for his articles on human rights in the Israeli-occupied territories.
 In 2021, he won Israel's top award for journalism, the Sokolov Award.

 Biography

 Levy was born in 1953 in Tel Aviv.